santiago-rodrig/private-events/README.md

 Just run `rails server`.
 Then visit [localhost:3000](http://localhost:3000/).
-If for some reason you have a server running in that same port just change the port with `rails server -p XXXX`, where `XXXX` is any number from 3000 and 3999, it could be for example `3001` (it works this way, not sure about any other set of numbers for the port).
+If for some reason you have a server running in that same port just change the port with `rails server -p XXXX`, where `XXXX` is any number greater than 1024 (below that we have permission troubles).
+For example `3001` could work.